griffio/griffio.github.io/_posts/2015-06-12-Remote-First.md

  Commuting is an expensive habit.
  Depending on your circumstances the best time of productivity is lost commuting.

-## Companies with intentional qualities

 As discussed,  How do you compete for hires against Facebook?
 If you are Apple you can compete by building a [big space ship](http://www.cupertino.org/index.aspx?page=1107).

 If the perception of your company is mediocre|stagnant because its only known from when in put Computers|Radio|Retail on the Internet in 1999.

-Remote First offers a methodology and brand to output instead providing pingpong-table, free-meals culture.
+Remote First offers a methodology and a brand instead of adhoc benefits - pingpong-table, free-meals culture.
-Brand is a form of group-think and can be toxic if inhaled internally.
-Output only.
-Corporate marketing|HR often creates the brand first and implements it top-down.